monstaro/basic-chat/instructions.md

-3. You can log in by taking your server-side generated token and running `client.connectUser({ id: your_name }, your_token)` Note how you do not have to run `upsertUser` to add a user to a database, but it is an option if you want to add a user or multiple users without having them actually connect, as running `connectUser` can impact your MAUs.
+3. You can log in by taking your server-side generated token and running `client.connectUser({ id: your_name }, your_token)`

+*If you run this method with a user that has not already been added using `upsertUser`, it will automatically upsert the user for you. `upsertUser` is useful if you want to add members to your application without actually connecting them with `connectUser` - which can increase your monthly MAUs. *
-((link to part of repo where we pass token from server to client side))
+((link to part of repo where we pass token from server to client side?))

 ## Pick A User to Chat With ##